Shinhidaka, Hokkaido: Climate

+Demographics

+Per Japanese census data, the population of Shinhidaka has declined in recent decades.

 History

 The river valleys of what is now Shinhidaka were occupied by the Ainu.
 From the 19th century, people from Japan began to settle in the region.

 On March 31, 2006, the town of Mitsuishi merged with the town of Shizunai to create the new town of Shinhidaka.

-Geography

-Shinhidaka is in southeastern Hokkaido, between the Pacific Ocean to the South and the Hidaka Mountains to the North.
-Several rivers rise in the mountains and empty into the sea, including the Shizunai River and the Mitsuishi River.

-Shinhidaka has total area of 1,147.74 km^{2}.
-Its highest location is Mount Kamuiekuuchikaushi at 1,979.4 m (6,494 ft).

-Demographics

-As of November 2021, the town has an estimated population of 21,415, and a density of 18.7 persons per km^{2}.
+Government

+Shinhidaka has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
+Shinhidaka, as part of Hidaka Subprefecture, contributes two members to the Hokkaidō Prefectural Assembly.
+In terms of national politics, the town is part of the Hokkaidō 9th district of the lower house of the Diet of Japan.

+Economy

+The main industries are dairy farming and fishing (kelp), as well as the breeding and production of racehorses, fishing, forestry, rice farming, field crops, and livestock farming.

+Education

+Shinhidaka has four public elementary schools and three public middle schools operated by the town.
+The town has two public high schools and one special education school for the handicapped operated by the Hokkaido Board of Education.
+The town also has one vocational training school for nursing.

 Transportation

-Rail
+Railways

 Shinhidaka was served by the JR Hokkaido Hidaka Main Line.
-However, no services have operated between and since January 2015, due to storm damage.
-Plans to restore this section of the line have been abandoned, due to declining passenger use and very high maintenance costs and the section will be officially closed on April 1, 2021, to be replaced by a bus service.
+However, no trains have operated between and since January 2015, due to storm damage.
+Plans to restore this section of the line have been abandoned, due to declining passenger numbers and very high maintenance costs, and the section was officially closed on 1 April 2021, and replaced by a bus service.